 Connect with Others to Overcome Loneliness

 Loneliness in older people is primarily attributed to several life-changing factors.
-Many seniors experience changes such as the absence of a spouse, higher functional limitations, and lower income, in some situations.
+For example, many seniors experience changes such as the absence of a spouse or a partner, higher functional limitations that prevent them from being mobile, and fewer peers to socialize with.

 In studies completed by John M. Ernst and John T. Cacioppo, we learned that loneliness is associated with depression, hostility, pessimism, social withdrawal, alienation, shyness, and low positive affect. (https://doi.org/10.1016/S0962-1849(99)80008-0)